datashield/dstemplate/README.md

         href: https://github.com/ESCRI11

-Please note that this information has to be consistent with the `DESCRIPTION` file of your package.
-E.g.:
+Please note that this information has to be consistent with the `DESCRIPTION` file of your package

     Authors@R: c(
         person("Escribà-Montagut", "Xavier", , "xavier.escriba@isglobal.org", role = c("aut", "cre"))